TD Sports Complex Dedicated

 The children of the late Wendell E. and Lucille Calhoun Hinson recently established a scholarship at Coastal Carolina University in memory of their parents.

-Karen Hinson Ligon, Charles A. Hinson and Keith C. Hinson made the initial contribution to the Coastal Educational Foundation to establish the scholarship, and more than 90 individuals and businesses have contributed memorial donations toward the fund.
+Karen Hinson Ligon, Charles A. Hinson and Keith C. Hinson made the initial contribution to establish the scholarship, and more than 90 individuals and businesses have contributed memorial donations toward the fund.

 Wendell E. Hinson was a native of Conway, S.C., and served in the U.S. Navy in World War II.
 He developed Apache Campground and Myrtle Beach Travel Park in Myrtle Beach.
 He died in December 2012.
 Lucille Calhoun Hinson taught in the Horry County Schools until her retirement.
 She died in August 2012.